exclude front page categories plugin not working

 @matt, I found this snippet of code that I could add to an mu-plugin file.
 It would add the ability to exclude categories from any sidebar since all it does is add the functionality to the existing WordPress categories widget.
 It would also remove the need for a user to enable another plugin.

 @boone, What do you think?

-#8 Updated by Boone Gorges almost 7 years ago
+#8 Updated by Boone Gorges about 7 years ago

 - Status changed from Reporter Feedback to Assigned